 Fancy some winter sun?
 There are lots of places you can head to at relatively short notice and little expense, many of which are ideal for solo travellers.
 Take a look at Saga's website and our guide to cruising for inspiration.
 Or, for a shorter-term solution, Golden Tours offer a range of Christmas Day trips in the UK, which are a great opportunity to explore somewhere new.
 Some have special themes (think Dickensian Canterbury - what could be more festive?), and all include a traditional Christmas lunch.

 Head out of the house for some one-on-one time with nature on Christmas Day - everything outdoors seems to slow down and become more peaceful.
 Why not offer to take the neighbours' dog with you, if they're going to be too busy to go for walkies themselves?
 Dogs are wonderful company.
 Not only do you get those endorphins going with a little light exercise, but you earn yourself a steaming cup of eggnog when you get back indoors.
 Why not post on your Gransnet Local forum forum and see if any nearby gransnetters fancy joining you for the walk?

 ...if you don't fancy going out but could do with a chat, there are plenty of people on the end of the phone at The Silver Line and, last but by no means least, there's plenty of support, fun and festivities here on Gransnet.

 Don't forget, we also host our annual virtual Christmas party every year!
-As soon as it's posted, we'll link to it here.
+Join this year's party here.